fabric/fabric/docs/tutorial.rst

         commit_msg = prompt("Commit message:")
         local('git commit -a -m "%s"' % commit_msg, capture=False)

-We won't bore you with a near repetition of the earlier output -- the only difference will be a simple prompt popping up waiting for input from the user.
+We won't bore you with a near repetition of the earlier output -- the only difference will be a text prompt waiting for input from the user.

 Fabric has a number of core operations like these, more of which will be popping up later.
 For a full list, see the below link to the API documentation.